Best Practices

 - Tip: Commit your

-to a version control system (like Git) after each operation, so you have a clear history and rollback path.
+edited_codeto a version control system (like Git) after each operation, so you have a clear history and rollback path.

 8. Encapsulate Repeated Patterns